Ultramann/shifu/README.md

 ```

 ## FAQ
-* How does shifu name it's variables/functions, will they collide with those in my script?
+* How does shifu name its variables/functions, will they collide with those in my script?
-  * Shifu takes special care to prefix any global variable/function with `shifu_` or `_shifu`
+  * Shifu takes special care to prefix any global variable/function with `shifu_` or `_shifu_`
   * Calling `shifu_less` will create versions of all the [`cmd` functions](#cmd-functions) without the `shifu_` prefix.
 This makes command code more terse, but adds function names that are more likely to be collided with
   * All local varibles have any existing value saved and restored at the boundaries of the function using the variable